 Mr. Anavilok: Thank you.
 I welcome the minister and his colleagues.
 I want to get to arena upgrades area.
 I want to ask if you are aware of Kugluktuk's upgrade some years ago on their arena.
 It was supposed to be an artificial ice arena.
-I just want to know if you are aware of that.
-Koana.
+I just want to know if you are aware of that. (interpretation) Thank you.